 2016 – Aaron Hobson

-A talented performer, Aaron Hobson receives support from MENTOR Oregon in Portland, where he has also studied and performed with Pacific Honored Artists Musicians and Entertainers (PHAME) for nearly a decade.
+A talented performer, Aaron Hobson receives support from MENTOR Oregon.
+He has also studied and performed with Pacific Honored Artists Musicians and Entertainers (PHAME) for nearly a decade.
 Aaron has also performed with the Portland Cello Project, Pink Martini, and at private gigs and concerts across the region.
 He has sung at civic and political events, including for the Oregon state legislature, Portland City Council, and for many national dignitaries and elected officials.

 2015 – Dante Evans